martin-welss/jtrack-ee7/README.md

 Jenkins
 -------

 It is no problem to build the project with the Jenkins Continuous Integration Server.
-Just install the git, git-client and gradle plugins and configure a new job.
-Add there the git repository and add a gradle build step with the targets
+Just install the following plugins: git, git-client and gradle.
+Then configure a new job and add there the git repository and one gradle build step with these targets

     clean loadDB test